AlexandraMihalevschi/POO_Lab/README.md

-# OOP COURSE GIT TRACKING
+# Laboratory_POO

-This is a public repository that contains OOP course tracked materials.
+This the repository that will store my solutions to the task of the laboratory nr.0.